zirkeltraining/scantoy/README.md

 To use it with a micro:bit:
 * flash the mbFirmware-BTreceiver.js on your micro:bit v2
-* connect it with the "bluetooth" button in the top lef corner
+* connect it with the "bluetooth" button in the top left corner

 To use it with a MIDI synth:
 * enable the check box "MIDI" in the config